Atalie Unkalunt: Early life and education

 Unkalunt attended government-run Indian schools, and graduated from Central High School, in Muskogee, Oklahoma.
-She then studied at the Thomas School for Girls in San Antonio, Texas, graduating in 1914.
+She then attended Thomas School for Girls in San Antonio, Texas, graduating in 1914.
 In 1915, she studied piano and voice in Muskogee with Mrs. Claude L. Steele before going to Chicago to take a course in music expression.
 After completing the course, she went to San Francisco and starred as the Indian female lead in a film, The Dying Race (1916), for the American Film Company.
 In late 1916, she enrolled at the New England Conservatory of Music in Boston, Massachusetts, studying under Millie Ryan, Clarence B. Shirley, and Charles White.
-She trained in literature under Dalla Lore Sharp, at Boston University, also studying ethics, logic, and psychology; at the same time she attended the Emerson School of Oratory.
-She completed her studies in 1918, and then went to New York to train with the YMCA for services during World War I. Stationed in France, Unkalunt worked as a secretary and entertainer for the troops for thirteen months and sent dispatches back for the local press.
+She trained in literature under Dalla Lore Sharp, at Boston University, also studying ethics, logic, and psychology.
+At the same time, she attended the Emerson School of Oratory.
+She completed her studies in 1918, and went to New York to train with the YMCA for services in World War I. Stationed in France, Unkalunt worked as a secretary and entertainer for the troops for thirteen months and sent dispatches back for the local press.